Skip to Content

 2. Supportive Measures: Supportive Measures will be offered to the victim/survivor/complainant upon receipt of report.
 Third parties can receive supportive measures to ensure they can access and participate in educational programs or activities.

-3. Review Options: A member from the intake team will discuss resolution options available at the university, keeping in mind that pursuing a resolution is not required.
+3. Review Options: A member from our team will discuss resolution options available at the university, keeping in mind that pursuing a resolution is not required.

 4. Complaint: A complaint form is required to proceed with informal and investigative resolution options.
 Upon receipt of a complaint form, the alleged respondent will be notified of the complaint.
 Respondents are offered supportive measures once they receive notice of a complaint.